Skip to Content

 Offered Online: No

-Prereqs: PTA 1000 Restricted to Majors
+Prereqs: PTA 1005 and Restricted to Majors

 Outcomes

-• Students will be able to perform appropriate data collection skills essential for carrying out the plan of care established by the physical therapist during treatment of patients across the lifespan needing manual therapy at an introductory level.
+• Students will demonstrate appropriate use of tests and measures during treatment of patients/clients needing manual therapy interventions at an introductory level.

-• Students will be able to demonstrate competence in implementing selected components of interventions in the plan of care established by the physical therapist during treatment of patients across the lifespan needing manual therapy interventions at an introductory level.
+• Students will perform functions associated with the delivery of physical therapy during treatment of patients/clients needing manual therapy interventions at an introductory level.

 Credit Hours: 2